WORKSHOP AT LA TUILIERE EN PROVENCE

 Oil paint, either water soluble or regular: 35 ml tubes of each of the following except white where you should a large tube (150ml or 200ml)

 Cadmium yellow medium

 I will supply odorless turp, purchased in France so there is no need for you to try to transport solvents..
 Murphy's oil soap is good for cleaning brushes.
 Any oil, including even olive oil, can be used to clean yourself.
 You will not be able to transport solvents on the plane.
 Your painting can be packed and labled "artist's colors" (not "oil paint" Gamblin has a good site for dealing with traveling with paint.

 A couple of metal jars for solvent.
 Even better, a jar with a coil in it (art store or on line).
 Best is a metal container for solvents with a lid that attaches firmly.
 Available on line at Utrecht, Jerrys or Blick.

 I use mostly the mild solvents as a medium and then simply Linseed oil

 Galkydeis useful as it speeds drying time

 NB: If you are using water soluble oils there are water soluble mediums to be used with them.

 Painting surfaces: (any of the following are good): We will be focusing on quick studies so a number of smaller sizes will be useful.
-I suggest cheap panels (up to 10 6”x8”, 10 8”x10” or 9”x12” etc. up to a few 16”x20”) Also some stretched canvas can be good as well as gessoed hardboard or Fredrix canvas pad where you can cut any size you want (as well as tape to attach these to board)
+I suggest cheap panels (up to 10 6”x8”, 10 8”x10” or 9”x12” etc. up toa few 16”x20”) Also some stretched canvas can be good as well as gessoed hardboard or, most useful, canvas pad (Blick has a good one) where you can cut any size you want (as well as tape to attach these to board)

 Disposable palette or, much better a palette box with a lid if your easel does not include a pant mixing area.